Joe Padilla: Personal life

 Padilla graduated from the high school in 1982.
 He was employed by a pair of food companies and later went into business, operating Acme Grill Cleaning, which was located in Phoenix, Arizona.
-Retrosheet lists his full name as John Padilla.
+Retrosheet lists his full name as Joe G. Padilla.
 He died in Mesa, Arizona on January 5, 2013, at the age of 48.
 Padilla's obituary did not state the circumstances surrounding his death or how he died.